Health & Wellness at City Charter High School

 City High follows all the actions recommended by the CDC.

-Our Health & Wellness program includes a full time nurse and two full time mental health professionals to assist in the implementation of the philosophy of the school, which calls for the fullest realization of the potential of each child on every level – intellectual, social, emotional, and physical.
+Our Health & Wellness program includes three full time mental health professionals to assist in the implementation of the philosophy of the school, which calls for the fullest realization of the potential of each child on every level – intellectual, social, emotional, and physical.

 The Student Assistance Program (SAP) is a systematic process to mobilize resources to remove the barriers to learning.
 The Student Assistance Program is NOT a treatment program.
 SAP does NOT diagnose, treat or refer for treatment.
 However, the SAP team may make a referral for a screening or pre-assessment.
 The Student Assistance Program can also provide in-school support during and after treatment.

-The City Charter High School SAP Team is comprised of teachers, administrators, two full-time mental health professionals, school nurse, and security.
+The City Charter High School SAP Team is comprised of teachers, administrators, three full-time mental health professionals, school nurse, and security.